 Schools believe they will save tens of thousands of dollars when they agree to build a turbine(s) on site for their school; however, because turbines historically have very low capacity factors (compared to natural gas, coal and nuclear), this means they may only produce 25-30% of the energy that was initially advertised.
 Their eventual “payback” to the district could easily exceed 20 years.
 Additionally, since their operating and maintenance costs are significantly higher than anticipated (see True Cost tab), their repairs can drain schools’ general funds(Read about a potential gear box problem in Ada, below).
 Could it also be a physical risk and liability to place them on the same property as our children?
 You bet!
 Additionally, whatever $ the district ‘receives’ from the turbines is offset by reducing their foundation funding from the government; hence, there is no real advantage to installing a turbine on site!
+For an update (2016) to the stories below, hover over the schools tab and see 1st link ‘2015 USV, Ada’.
 Hover over the tab at the top and see other failures…

 McGUFFEY — When the wind turbines were installed at the Upper Scioto Valley